-The Government of Canada has not outlined a formal process for selecting a Canada Water Agency location yet.
+The Government of Canada has not outlined a formal process for selecting a Canada Water Agency location.

-We are working to position Sault Ste.
-Marie as a competitive and ideal candidate for the Canada Water Agency location and preparing a Proposal for the Agency.
+We have worked to position Sault Ste.
+Marie as a competitive and ideal candidate for the Canada Water Agency locations, and have submitted a proposal for the Agency.

 On June 28, 2021, Sault Ste.
 Marie City Council approved the formation of a Task Force to explore this potential opportunity.
-The Task Force is developing a pitch to bring the Canada Water Agency to our community, which will incorporate community feedback that has been published in our local What We Heard report.
+The Task Force developed a pitch to bring the Canada Water Agency to our community, which incorporates community feedback that has been published in our local What We Heard report.

 The City of Sault Ste.
 Marie partnered with the Lake Huron Collaborative’s Dr. Elaine Ho-Tassone to lead a series of community discussions.
 We completed ten events in both online and in-person formats to gather input from local organizations, Indigenous persons, youth (ages 15-24), and the general public.

 The Task Force consists of internal City staff and external Stakeholders.
 The official Task Force membership includes:

 Tom Vair, Deputy CAO